 The Richmond Historical Society is a private, non-profit organization founded in 1968 by Lucy Rawlings Tootell.
 The purpose of this Society shall be to promote interest in historical research, by conducting and supporting studies of the history of Richmond and the surrounding areas, to be a repository for the collection and preservation of manuscripts, pamphlets, and relics of historical significance, and to aid and encourage the maintenance, support and preservation of historical sites, properties and landscapes.

-The Society meets for its annual meeting each June at the Clark Memorial Library in Carolina, RI.
+The Society meets for its annual meeting the third Thursday in June at the Clark Memorial Library in Carolina, RI.
 It also sponsors several events of historical, educational, and/or social nature throughout the year.
-Outside speakers have presented such varied subjects as the town's role in the Civil War, the town's mill villages, stonewalls of South County, and apple growing in Rhode Island.
+Outside speakers have presented such varied subjects as the town's role in the Civil War, the town's mill villages, stonewalls of South County, and the maps of George Matteson.

 The Society's extensive archives are located at the Clark Memorial Library.
 The Society owns and maintains two buildings, the Bell School and the original Richmond Town Clerk's Office in the historic village of Carolina.
 It has, in conjunction with a member and the R.I.
 Historic Preservation and Heritage Commission placed a marker at the historic stone dam in Hope Valley.
 It will assist those who own historical houses in placing such markers.